Usui Policies and Procedures

 Employees must request approval for discretionary overnight business trips by email to their immediate managers prior to making the trip.
 (Discretionary travel is defined as the employee (salesperson, engineer, administrative personnel, etc.) determines the need to travel versus being directed to travel by a manager.)
 Management must respond with either a “YES” or “NO” email authorization (copied to a UIC officer) to make the overnight trip.

 Within seven days of completing the approved trip, a trip report must be submitted to the employee’s manager.
 Failure to do so may delay reimbursement of business expenses incurred for this trip.
 No expenses will be reimbursed after 60 days.

 If an employee fails to get pre-approval – that is, a “YES” response via email from the manager – then a review by management of the circumstances may result in a decision that some, or all of the expenses incurred were personal or a necessary business expense.

 Employee Owned Vehicles

-In order for an employee to be reimbursed for expenses, details must be provided along with authorization and approval from your supervisor.
+In order for an employee to be reimbursed for vehicle-related expenses, details must be provided along with authorization and approval from your supervisor.
 Mileage is reimbursable at the published accounting rates for business purposes only.
-Keep track of mileage and process it on the appropriate expense form.
+Keep track of mileage and process it on the appropriate expense process.
 Commuting miles to and from work are not reimbursed.